 How To Find a Buyer's Agent on Your Own

 Find online listings of homes for sale in your target area.
 You can quickly figure out which agents list most of the homes in certain neighborhoods.
 Yes, this means that they likely specialize in seller representation, but identifying them will at least let you rule these agents out.

 Run keyword searches such as "downtown Denver buyer's agent."
 Look for exclusive buyer brokerages that specialize solely in buyer representation and don't take listings at all.

 Attend Open Houses

-Attending open houses provides an excellent opportunity to interact with buyers' agents when you happen to be in town.
-These agents often visit open houses as they scout out potential properties for their clients.
+Although the agent hosting an open house is often the listing agent, buyers' agents often visit open houses as they scout out potential properties for their clients.
 Keep alert for anyone who appears professional and who seems to know the hosting agent rather than the mom with two kids in tow.
-Again, all you have to do is ask, "Are you an agent?"
+All you have to do is ask, "Are you an agent?"

 Ask for a business card if the agent appears knowledgeable and your personalities seem to mesh, then look up the agent's website for more information.
-Pay close attention to how many homes that agent has closed on.
-There's probably a reason if you can't find that information.
+Pay close attention to how many home purchases that agent has closed.
+If you can't find that information, there's probably a reason.

 Ask for Referrals

 Many listing agents never work with buyers, but they do know good agents at other companies who do.
 Some work with buyers' agents on their own teams.

 Sometimes an agent who refers a buyer to another agent might receive a referral fee.
 This can motivate a listing agent to help you out.
 Again, there's no harm in asking.

 Look at Homes

-A buyer's real estate agent can email you new listings and price reductions daily from MLS.
+A buyer's real estate agent can email you new listings and price reductions daily from the multiple listings service (MLS).
 Many of these listings will include virtual tours and additional photographs.
 You can easily ask for more information regarding any you might be interested in, then fly into town on a Friday night and see the homes on Saturday and Sunday.

 How To Close Concurrently in Another State